 Silver warehou are common around the South Island and on the Chatham Rise in depths of 200–800 m.
-The majority of the commercial catch is taken from the Chatham Rise, Canterbury Bight, southeast of Stewart Island and the west coast of the South Island.
+The majority of the commercial catch is taken from the Chatham Rise, Canterbury Bight, southeast of Stewart Island, and the west coast of the South Island.

 Silver warehou is managed by Fisheries New Zealand (FNZ) and has been part of the Quota Management System (QMS) since 1986.
-FNZ works in partnership with Deepwater Group (a not for profit organisation that works on behalf of fisheries quota owners) to manage and monitor various aspect of the fishery.
+FNZ works in partnership with Deepwater Group (a not for profit organisation that works on behalf of fisheries quota owners) to manage and monitor various aspects of the fishery.

 There are no current recreational fisheries for silver warehou.

 The risk assessment covers roughly 85% of all silver warehou caught in New Zealand.